HananoshikaYomaru/obsidian-custom-save/README.md

 1. open hot key manager, change your save hot key to the save command of `Custom save`
 2. then open setting tab of Custom Save, and add other callback
 3. there you go 🎉

+## Installation

+### Through community plugin store

+Waiting for obsidian team approval: https://github.com/obsidianmd/obsidian-releases/pull/2681

+### Through BRAT

+1. install the BRAT plugin
+2. go to the plugin option, add beta plugin, copy and paste the link of this repo.
+3. the plugin will automatically appear in the list of installed community plugins, enabled this plugin

+### Manual installation

+1. cd to `.obsidian/plugins`
+2. git clone this repo
+3. `cd obsidian-custom-save && bun install && bun run build`
+4. there you go 🎉

 ## Give Thanks